 THE #1 MISSING INGREDIENT WHEN IT COMES TO MOST PROGRAMS:

 Most programs rely on canned lessons teaching discrete social skills!

 Teaching discrete skills can actually cause MORE social challenges.

 Like our student who was taught to say, "Hi, how are you?" to everyone, but wasn't taught how to respond to their answer.

 Or our student who was taught to say hello to people when he sees them, so he would interrupt class to say hello if someone walked in.

-Or our student who was taught to apologize for being late so he would disrupt the class with an apology when he opened the door.
+Or our student who was taught to apologize so he interrupts the class to apologize and demand forgiveness any time he receives feedback.